pymeshtool

 - prolongate(data, *, default=None, nodal_data=True)

 Prolongate nodal or element data from the submesh to the mesh.
-If the entity is not in the mesh, the data is filled with the default value or with zero if default is None.
+Mesh entities that are not present in the submesh are assigned the value given by default or 0 if default is None.

 - Parameters: